Edirom/Edirom-Online/README.md

 export FE_BRANCH=awesome-feature-branch
 ```

+* On Windows machines the command 'export' has to be renamed to 'set'.

 If you have set a variable you can also unset it again (to fall back to the defaults):

 ```bash
 unset BE_REPO
 ```

+* On Windows machines the unset command has to be called as 'set BE_REPO='.

 You can also check the current docker compose configuration, and see the effect of the currently set environment variables, via: